 docker run --rm hello-world

 If the above command does not work, you should fix your Docker installation.
-Some people will suggest to run Docker as root, or with
+Some people will suggest running Docker as root, or with

 sudo; do not do this.
 Instead, what you should probably do is add your user to the “docker” group.
 For more information, check out the official Docker installation instructions.

 “Running migrations… Killed!” / “Command failed with status 137: docker-compose”

 Open edX requires at least 4 GB RAM, in particular, to run the SQL migrations.
 If the

 tutor local quickstart command dies after displaying “Running migrations”, you most probably need to buy more memory or add swap to your machine.